 Once again we’d encountered a place in the South that has a complicated, compromised and ethically fraught history, yet is emerging from the darkness, blinking at its past and attempting to reconcile its conflicts.
 It’s hard work and takes time, leadership and boots on the ground, all attributes we found alive and well in Jackson.

-We only had a mere 24 hours in Jackson, yet walked away with all the feels and kinetics of witnessing the radical revitalization of a capital city.
+We stayed in the historic Old Capitol Inn downtown, and while we only had a mere 24 hours in Jackson, yet walked away with all the feels and kinetics of witnessing the radical revitalization of a capital city.
 Here’s why we loved it and can’t wait to get back to explore more.

 It’s a city exploring ways for new ideas to thrive